f5devcentral/f5-agility-labs-waf/docs/class5/module2/lab3/lab3.rst

 #.
 Open a new Private Browsing window in **Firefox** .
 #.
 Go to the to WebGoat login page at ``https://insecureapp1.f5.demo/WebGoat/login``  and login

 #.
 Examine the most recent  request in the event log for /WebGoat/login.
-Notice that you can see the password for f5student in the request.
+Notice that you cannot see the password for f5student in the request.
+   The password is masked in the logs due to a sensitive parameter setting.

         |lab2.3-0|